-Big names in New Zealand sports will pass on their experience with primary school children at Wellington’s premier sporting facility, Westpac Stadium, at the annual Pelorus Trust Stadium Sports Festival being held on Tuesday 12 March.
+Big names in New Zealand sports will pass on their experience with primary school children at Wellington’s premier sporting facility, Westpac Stadium, at the annual Pelorus Trust Stadium Sports Festival being held on Tuesday 18 March.

-The excitement of the historic first Australian Football League (AFL) competition outside of Australia taking place in Wellington last year, it will be great to give a new wave of children a chance to experience this growing sport while offering samples of other the sports at ‘stations’ around the Westpac Stadium.
+After the excitement of the historic first Australian Football League (AFL) competition outside of Australia taking place in Wellington last year, it will be great to give a new wave of children a chance to experience this growing sport while offering samples of other the sports at ‘stations’ around the Westpac Stadium.

-A new sport showcased this year is volleyball, which is increasing in popularity among children according to a recent Sport NZ survey.
-Volleyball will add to the diversity of other traditional codes of netball,rugby, football, cricket and hockey as well as the more unfamiliar sports such as futsal and ultimate frisbee.
-The traditional Maori game of Horo Hopu, as well as gym sports and karate will also be available for the children to try.
+Basketball will add to the variety of other traditional codes of netball, rugby, football, cricket and hockey as well as the more unfamiliar sports such as fencing, ultimate frisbee.
+The traditional Maori game of Horo Hopu, as well as futsal and karate will also be available for the children to try.

 Fa’atafa says the day is a festival of ‘having a go’ at new sports, of being active and will include some friendly competition.
 The regional event has become so popular it has spawned satellite sports festivals in Lower Hutt and Wellington City, which will give more local schools greater opportunity to take part.

-Wellington Regional Stadium Trust provides the hallowed grounds of Westpac Stadium for the day to‘give back’ to the regional community.
+Wellington Regional Stadium Trust provides the hallowed grounds of Westpac Stadium for the day to ‘give back’ to the regional community.
 Sport Wellington also acknowledges the help of Pelorus Trust for its huge support of the festival and Pak N Save Kilbirnie for feeding the army of volunteers and coaches helping on the day.